graylikeblackandwhite/lemon-meringue/model.md

 **Objective:** Minimize the number of active radio units and distributed units, assign RUs to DUs, and assign resource blocks to user equipments (UEs)
 ## Model
-We will be using a DQN to handle this problem, specifically it is a Markov Decision Process (MDP), i.e., the action taken will depend only on the present state, not past states.
+A DQN is used to solve this problem, specifically it is a Markov Decision Process (MDP), i.e., the action taken will depend only on the present state, not past states.
 A DQN requires three structures:
 ### 1. State Representation

 | Variables                    |                                                              |